pedrosc94/GPS_2020_2021_FoodS2Calories/README.md

 # GPS2021.FoodS2Calorie

-This is a Curricular Unit project that I worked with others
+This was a group project to complement all the work done before, for Software Project Management curricular unit.